top of page

 Evidence supporting nutrition and lifestyle approaches during perimenopause and menopause

-A growing body of clinical research shows that lifestyle medicine approaches, including personalised nutrition, regular physical activity, stress management, and sleep optimisation, are associated with improvements in common symptoms experienced during perimenopause:
+Clinical research shows that lifestyle medicine approaches, including personalised nutrition, physical activity, stress management, and sleep optimisation, are associated with improvements in common perimenopause and post-menopause symptoms:

 Together, this evidence supports the role of personalised nutrition and lifestyle guidance as a meaningful, evidence-informed component of perimenopause support, particularly when delivered alongside appropriate medical care where required.